 The Polish starosts from Drahim became a terror for merchants traveling by the so-called March Route.
 This led to the intervention expedition of the townsmen from Drawsko against the starost of Dubisław, which ended in 1422 with the capture of the castle and then handing it to the Teutonic Knights.
-The betrayal of a crew member occupying the stronghold, allowed the Poles to recapture Drahim, although in the following year the Grand Master of the Teutonic Order taxed the inhabitants of Gdańsk in order to finance the expedition to Drahim, which was finally recaptured by the Poles in the late autumn of the same year.
+The betrayal of a crew member occupying the stronghold allowed the Poles to recapture Drahim, although in the following year the Grand Master of the Teutonic Order taxed the inhabitants of Gdańsk in order to finance the expedition to Drahim, which was finally recaptured by the Poles in the late autumn of the same year.

 The victory of Poland in the thirteenth-yeares war and the decision of the II Peace of Toruń made that the Drahim castle from the role of a strategic fortress went down only to the seat of the administrative district.
 In the 16th century it was destroyed by fire, after which it was rebuilt after royal order by Joachim Natzmer after 1535.
 Construction works at the castle were also carried out by his son Wilhelm before 1562, as a result of which the perimeter walls were renovated and two new wooden buildings were erected.
 In 1657, Castle Drahim was pledged for royal debts to electors of Brandenburg, who eventually took it over in 1668, after the death of the last starost, Stanisław Rewery Potocki.
 In 1758, the castle was destroyed by the fire, and building materials from the abandoned fortress were used to build a nearby church.